jasper-zanjani/notes/sources/README.md

 #### CSFM 40
 Mike talks about his own work history, starting as a customer service representative working at AOL in the 1990s, then working tech support at Gateway, ultimately ending up in Phoenix where he remains today.
 > [Getting certified] is a no-brainer.
 If you're not looking at certifications and you're thinking about doing this career transition, that's a mistake.
 So don't even get into this if you're not willing to do the certifications at this point because it's way too important, there are way too many people who are looking for that in these job openings.

+#### CSFM 41
+Interview with Anthony Nocentino, Data Platform MVP\
+Certified Kubernetes Administrator (CKA) certification from the Linux Foundation\
+Appliation monitoring for containers is wide open because most applications will still write to STDERR\
+Pfeiffer's experience with Kubernetes has not included manually creating a cluster, but rather using managed services\
+Containers are how applications are going to be deployed for the next 5 to 10 years\

 ### Choose Linux
 [Web](https://chooselinux.show) [Twitter](https://twitter.com/chooselinux)
 ### Coder Radio